 Format of the Book Group

-We’ll do two sessions per book.
+We’re reading these books at the pace of our discussion about them, which is running between a third and half of each book per session.
 The leader of the session pledges to read the entire book and highlight the most important passages.
 Everyone else is welcome to do the same.
 For each session, we’ll take turns reading highlights and discussing them.
 If we do a good job, it’s possible for somebody to enjoy and understand everything even if they haven’t read the book!

 Current Book List